2006 Chevrolet Silverado 1500 Insurance Quotes

 Don’t overlook these discounts for 2006 Chevrolet Silverado 1500 Insurance

 The cost of insuring your cars can be expensive, but discounts can save money and there are some available to help offset the cost.
 Certain discounts will be applied when you purchase, but some must be requested specifically before you get the savings.
 If you’re not getting every credit you deserve, you’re paying more than you need to.

 - Military Discounts – Having a deployed family member could be rewarded with lower premiums.

-- Pay Upfront and Save – If paying your policy premium upfront instead of making monthly payments you could save up to 5%.
+- Pay Upfront and Save – If you pay your policy premium upfront instead of making monthly payments, you could save up to 5%.

 - No Charge for an Accident – Certain companies allow you one accident before hitting you with a surcharge as long as you don’t have any claims prior to the accident.

 - New Vehicle Savings – Buying coverage on a new vehicle is cheaper due to better safety requirements for new cars.

 - Passive Restraints and Airbags – Factory airbags and/or automatic seat belt systems can receive discounts up to 30%.